DerGuru/The-Resonant/Chapters/P2-13 - False Trail.md

 “Look at the power,” RAE said.
 “No hum in the walls.
 No fridge tone.
 The breakers are off.
 But there’s a low, steady tone not belonging to the building.”

 Jason waited.
-He heard it, but not with his ears—more a pressure that made his eyebrows want to knit.
+He heard it, but not with his ears - more a pressure that made his eyebrows want to knit.
 A pure note, shy of audible, holding too long.

 “External driver,” RAE said.
 “Battery pack behind the cabinet or in the wall void.
 Feeding a piezo or a wire to keep a single frequency steady.
-If you go close and lean—if you become a carrier—it will ring inside your head and my voice will go messy.
+If you go close and lean - if you become a carrier - it will ring inside your head and my voice will go messy.
 That’s the second layer.”

 Milo made a face, like someone had offered him a free sermon.
 “So it’s not *for* us.
 It’s for anyone who tests with their body.”